-As a leading 12 Step Rehab, we have links to all the recognised 12 Step Fellowships and introduce our patients to those most suitable to their particular addiction.
-These days, just about every type of addiction is served by a 12 Step Fellowship specifically adapted to a person’s needs.
-They are a remarkable resource, freely available worldwide to anyone who has a desire to quit their addiction.
+As a leading 12-Step Rehab, we have links to all the recognised 12-Step Fellowships and introduce our patients to those most suitable to their particular addiction.
+These days, just about every type of addiction is served by a 12 12-step fellowship specifically adapted to a person’s needs.
+They are a remarkable resource, freely available worldwide to anyone who has the desire to quit their addiction.

 The best-known fellowships include: